2019 Vintage Report

 Then, with the warm weather, the Concongella Vineyard got its game face on and we picked as fast as we could to bring in the pinot meunier and the old-vine shiraz.

-Fortunately, in early March, the weather cooled off and we were given a beautiful long ripening period for the remainder of the riesling, chardonnay, pinot noir, shiraz and cabernets.
+Fortunately, in early March, the weather cooled off.
+We were given a beautiful long ripening period for the remainder of the riesling, chardonnay, pinot noir, shiraz and cabernets.

-The season progressed well, with most of shiraz picked by 1 April (no joke!) and the fruit quality generally looking very good to excellent, especially the reds.
+The season progressed well, with most of shiraz picked by 1 April (no joke!).
+The fruit quality generally looking very good to excellent, especially the reds.
 We finished picking on 17th April, with the historic Nursery Block being amongst the last to be picked.
 It’s always a special vineyard to harvest, a job that all of the Best’s team including some of the sixth generation Thomson family members got involved in to pick the grapes by hand.

 While yields were down about 10% on average, concentration and flavour were high.
 At this stage, the vintage is reminiscent of 2014’s – another high-quality vintage for Great Western.
 The stand-outs so far are chardonnay, Old Vine Pinot Meunier and Thomson Family Shiraz.
 It also seems to be a very good year for shiraz with concentration and finesse.

-Our Winemaker Justin Purser gives insights on what we look for when picking grapes and how this affects the final wine.
+Our Winemaker Justin Purser gives insights.
+What we look for when picking grapes and how this affects the final wine.

 All in all, there’s every reason for us to be excited about Best’s Great Western latest vintage, so stayed tuned to find out more – and taste the results.